airBogdan/weather/README.md

 that the dom elements exist when clicking a button and they contain the needed info, as well as other clickable elements, such as the dropdown list and the correct one is selected
-- etc
+- test website flows, that clicking a button will lead to a specific page and has some specific parametres

 ### Styles
-- I've used jss as the styling option because I find it convenient to have the styles on the same page as the logic, I find the styles faster.
+- I've used jss as the styling option because I find it convenient to have the styles on the same page as the logic.
+I find the styles faster.
-- there are no risks of class overlapping, even if the literal name is the same in two different components, they get build into different class names
+- using jss there is no risk of class overlapping, even if the literal name is the same in two different components, because they get build into different class names
-- bit of downside is the fact that if you need to use multiple class names, writing them would occupy some space, or can be moved inside of a function or constant, as extra code
+- a bit of downside is the fact that if you need to use multiple class names, writing them would occupy some space, or can be moved inside of a function or constant, as extra lines of code

 ### Make the application fast
-- implement lazy load so that only the code for the accesed page is loaded, not the whole website
-- use bundler chunking when building for production, so that the code gets split in different files, so not all code is shipped when loading a page
+- use bundler chunking when building for production, so that the code gets split in different files, so not all code is shipped when loading a page, but only the code for the visited page
-- optimize image size, if any
+- optimize image sizes, if any
-- memoize components / functions that need it (most don't)
+- memoize components / functions that need it (most don't), to reduce nr of component rerendering
 - in case of having pages with much larger content, above the fold optimisation can be used, which will only initially load the content the appears and fits on the screen.
-The rest will be loaded when starting to scroll.
-The same technique can be further used multiple times on the same page is there is a lot to scroll (can be achieved by using the Intersection Observer and lazy loading)
+The rest will be loaded when scrolling.
+The same technique can be further used multiple times on the same page if there is a lot to scroll (can be achieved by using the Intersection Observer and lazy loading)
-- can use a CDN to store the assets
+- can use a CDN for deployment
 - run google lighthouse and follow their suggestions

 ### Easy to extend and maintain
-- use constants for string values, such as route names, colors etc
+- use constants for values, such as route names, colors etc
-- use external methods (like the ones in the utils file: capitalize, format date), in order to be able to test them and to be reused across the platform
+- use external methods (like the ones in the utils folder), in order to be able to test them and to reuse them across the project
-- have reusable customizable components (which is the main purpose of using a framework such as React)
+- have reusable customizable components (which is on of the main purposes of using a framework such as React)
-- I cant specify or articulate the granularity of the components, because making them too small will lead to having a lot of them, but also having components too big would also harm the readability and maintainability of those components, so a balance should be achieved
+- I cant specify or articulate the granularity of the components, because making them too small will lead to having a lot of them, but also having components too big would harm the readability and maintainability of those components, so a balance should be achieved
-- not having a components so much customizable so that one can do 50 things, because that means that that component will have a lot of logic inside, so its about balance again
+- not having a component do a lot, because that means that that component will have a lot of logic inside, so its about balance again
 - having tests for most if not all of the components
-- document things, with comments inside the code or with readme files that explain flows, logic (example: read the readme file, understand what happens in the component, and then when you read the code you will understand it faster)
+- document things, with comments inside the code or with readme files that explain flows, logic (example: read the readme file, understand what happens in the component, and then when you read the code and comments you will understand it faster)

 ### Deploy
-- can be deployed statically to a service such as Netlify (where this current one is hosted) or other similar service (which usually have a CDN service)
+- can be deployed statically to a service such as Netlify (where this current one is hosted) or other someting similar (which usually have CDN services)
 - on a physical private server
 - in a container in a cloud
-- setting up CI / CD pipelines, which will run tests, and then that the container image was deployed (in case of using this approach) and pipeline for the build
+- setting up CI / CD pipelines, for the tests, for the deployment of the container image (in case of using this approach) and pipeline for the build process
-- I'm not much of a devops, even though I'm looking into how things work and still learning,
+- I'm don't have a lot of devops experience, even though I'm looking into how things work and still learning.

 ### What I could have improved (other than the things mentioned above)
-- make the weather card component a separate one
+- make the weather card a component
-- make the weather stations card a separate one
+- make the weather stations card a component
-- standardize the css, meaning have the default values for padding, margins etc in a variable or external class
+- standardize the css, meaning have the default values for padding, margins etc stored in a variable or external class
-- make the navbar on mobile / tablet a hamburger menu and hidden sidebar, but since it only has 2 links, I didn't do it here
+- make the navbar on mobile / tablet use a hamburger menu and hidden sidebar, but since it only has 2 links, I didn't implement it here
 - fix some styling
 - I always try to improve and fix things, but I have to stop at some point and this is where I stopped